Scone

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Scone had a median taxpayer income of $51,359 and an average income of $96,728 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+The suburb of Scone has a median taxpayer income of $51,359 and an average income of $96,728 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
 This places Scone in the top percentile nationally, compared to Regional NSW's median income of $52,390 and average income of $65,215.
-By September 2025, estimates suggest the median income will be approximately $55,909 and the average income will be around $105,298, based on an 8.86% growth in wages since financial year 2023.
-Census data indicates that household, family, and personal incomes in Scone are modest, ranking between the 36th and 49th percentiles.
-The income distribution shows that the $1,500 - $2,999 bracket is dominant, with 29.0% of residents (1,701 people) falling into this category, which is similar to the metropolitan region where this group also represents 29.9%.
-After housing expenses, 85.3% of income remains for other expenses.
+Considering a Wage Price Index growth of 10.32% since the financial year 2023, estimated incomes for March 2026 would be approximately $56,659 (median) and $106,710 (average).
+Census data indicates that household, family, and personal incomes in Scone rank modestly, between the 36th and 49th percentiles.
+The income distribution shows that the $1,500 - $2,999 bracket dominates with 29.0% of residents (1,677 people), similar to the metropolitan region where this cohort represents 29.9%.
+After housing costs, 85.3% of income remains for other expenses.

 Frequently Asked Questions - Income